aysegul-erdem/Discrete-Computational-Structures/THE1/README.md

 ## Description

-The exam focuses on fundamental concepts of **mathematical logic** used in computer science.
+This assignment focuses on fundamental topics from **mathematical logic** that are widely used in computer science.
-The problems involve propositional logic, predicate logic, and formal proofs using natural deduction.
+The problems involve reasoning about logical statements, translating natural language statements into formal logic, and constructing formal proofs.

 ## Topics Covered

 * Propositional logic
+* Predicate logic
+* Logical equivalence
 * Truth tables
-* Logical equivalence
-* Predicate logic translation
-* Natural deduction proofs
+* Natural deduction

 ## Problem Overview

-### Question 1 – Propositional Logic
+### Question 1 – Logical Expressions

-Determine whether a logical expression is a **tautology**, **contradiction**, or **contingency** using a truth table.
-Also prove logical equivalence between expressions using logical laws.
+Analyze logical statements using truth tables and verify logical equivalences using standard logic laws.

-### Question 2 – Predicate Logic
+### Question 2 – Predicate Logic Translation

-Translate several English statements about **students, courses, and prerequisites** into predicate logic using predefined predicates.
+Express several statements about students and courses using predicate logic.

 ### Question 3 – Natural Deduction

-Construct a formal proof using natural deduction rules such as:
+Construct a proof using basic natural deduction rules to derive a logical conclusion.

-* ∧ introduction / elimination
-* ∨ introduction / elimination
-* → introduction / elimination
-* ¬ introduction / elimination

-### Question 4 – Logical Reasoning with Predicates
+### Question 4 – Logical Reasoning

-Model statements about **philosophers and scientists** using predicate logic and prove the claim using natural deduction.
+Model a small logical scenario with predicates and prove a related claim using formal reasoning.

 ## Files